-

 - Research skills: Develop skills to evaluate published literature and draw evidence-based conclusions for application in practice.

-- Workplace learning: Facility to gain course credit while working in a clinical setting.
+- Workplace learning: Placement-based learning opportunity in a clinical or sport setting.

 - Improve communication skills: Learn to effectively present and articulate findings and perspectives using a range of media.